anaconda/anaconda-ident/README.md

 The first five tokens constitute the standard user-agent string that conda *normally* sends with HTTP requests.
-The last three tokens, however, are added by `conda-ident`:
+The last three tokens, however, are added by `anaconda-ident`:

 - A *client token* `c/NIedulQP` is generated once by the conda client and saved in the `~/.conda` directory, so that